 Executors will then take on the responsibility of carrying out the deceased individuals last wishes, making sure they are fulfilled.
 This will include making sure everyone who has been identified as a ‘beneficiary’ of the estate, receives their inheritance.

-Following the person's death the executor must deal with a number of matters concerning the estate.
+Following the person's death the executor must deal with several matters concerning the estate.
 These issues will include:

 - Establishing any special directions by the deceased as to how they wish to be laid to rest or if they wish for their body to be donated for medical research